What Is Suboxone?

 Support received in supervised Suboxone detox is quite helpful and safe.
 Qualified addiction professionals help you understand what to expect, helping you through your symptoms.
 The support of an inpatient treatment program is something you won’t get if you detox at home.

 The first step in treatment is medical detox.
-It will help you navigate the complicated withdrawal process, but it doesn’t address patterns of thought and behavior that contribute to heroin abuse.
+It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to heroin abuse.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
 Clinicians can provide necessary medication and medical expertise to lessen cravings and the effects of withdrawals.